pouya-eghbali/sia/README.md

 ## Performance

-This repository contains a pure JS implementation of Sia, on our test data we are about 1.1x slower than JSON, but serialized data (including type information for all entries) is 40-75% smaller than JSON.
+This repository contains a pure JS implementation of Sia, on our test data we are 20 to 25% faster than JSON and serialized data (including type information for all entries) is ~15% smaller than JSON.
 Sia is faster and smaller than MessagePack and CBOR.

-Sia Lab, the next draft of Sia (WIP) is about %25 faster than JSON, %15 smaller.
-Sia Lab has a compact mode which is slower, but yields in a 50% smaller file, however using LZ4 is faster and yields smaller sizes.
-Compact mode makes sense for a language that has static data types, on JavaScript checking for byte size of numbers makes the code ~50% slower.
+Sia can be extremely compact (50-75% smaller than JSON), but it's costly on dynamically typed languages like JavaScript.
+On JavaScript checking for byte size of numbers makes the code +50% slower.
+On dynamically typed languages it's better and faster to just use LZ4 to compress the data after encode and decompress before decode, if size matters, it'll still be faster than JSON.

 ![Sia](./fast.png)